 Geoff McFetridge, Champion Studio.
 McFetridge is a graphic designer and artist based in LA.
 His design and animation work have been featured in print (see Barbara Bestor’s Bohemian Modern, above), music videos, and film.
 In collaboration with KK Barrett, he designed the UI at the center of Spike Jonze’s Her, as well as graphics that appear throughout the movie.
 “I think the idea of the near-future is that you can't predict the pace of technology,” says McFetridge in an interview with Gizmodo.

 Ash Thorp, Founder, ALT Creative.
 Thorp is a designer and creative director whose multimedia work spans print and film.
 The creator of UI graphics for Ender’s Game and Total Recall, Thorp has also provided design direction and concept designs for Spectre, Person of Interest, Prometheus, X-Men First Class, and many more games and films.
 With co-host Andrew Hawryluk, he created The Collective Podcast in 2013.

-The best way for guests to channel all the inspiration from SPAN, is to roll up their sleeves and get their hands dirty (at least we think so).
-Workshops weren't recorded, but you can still get to know each of our workshop leaders:
+The best way for guests to channel all the inspiration from SPAN, was to roll up their sleeves and get their hands dirty (at least we think so).
+Workshops weren't filmed, but you can still get to know each of our workshop leaders:

 Designing Type with Jeremy Mickel

 Jeremy Mickel runs MCKL, a Los Angeles-based type foundry and design studio.
 You might recognize Nutcase, a custom font he designed for nuts.com, or his recent work for Etsy.

 Designing by Hand and Eye with Jim Tolpin and George Walker